The Way to A

 MEET THE AUTHOR

-Hunter Manasco, is an assistant professor in the Speech-Language Pathology Department at Misericordia.
-Hunter earned an undergraduate degree in English literature from Birmingham-Southern College in Alabama, a Bachelor of Science degree and a Master of Science degree in Communications Disorders at the University of Montevallo in Alabama.
+Hunter Manasco, is an assistant professor in the Speech-Language Pathology Department at Misericordia University.
+Hunter earned an undergraduate degree in English literature from Birmingham-Southern College in Alabama, and a bachelor of science degree and a master of ccience degree in Communications Disorders at the University of Montevallo in Alabama.
 He completed his doctorate in speech-language pathology at the University of South Alabama.
 Hunter has worked as a speech-language pathologist in acute care, long-term care, hospice, adult rehabilitation, and school- and hospital-based pediatrics.
-He has presented numerous papers in his areas of specialty at state and national conferences.
+He has presented numerous papers at state and national conferences.